ctb/titus-blog/src/2015-growing-sustainable-software-development-process.rst

 process; there's a line where people start ignoring the checklist because there's less direct value.

-There's no reason to start heavy; you can grow your checklist
+There's no reason to start heavy; you can grow your checklist slowly, as your project accrues experience and developers turn over.

 ---